 Mark ( Dávid Fecske) is a video blogger who has been obsessed with The Whispering Man, a painting belonging to his grandparents since he was a child.
 Now with the death of his grandmother, the painting is his.
-Thus begins The Surreal Project, the latest film from Hungarian filmmaker József Gallai (Spirits In The Dark, Moth).
+Thus begins The Surreal Project, the latest film from Hungarian filmmaker József Gallai (Spirits In The Dark, The Poltergeist Diaries).

 Of course, the painting has a dark history and might even have been responsible for the deaths of his grandfather.
 And the disappearance of his father.
 As he digs into the painting’s history he becomes the focus of strange events.
 He sets up cameras to get evidence of these events.
 This doesn’t sit well with his girlfriend Dora (Ágota Dunai) and skeptical brother Tommy (András Korcsmáros).